 Mediator training is currently offered by associations, organisations, universities, companies and individuals.

 How much does mediation cost?

-Mediation is not free of charge; payment is subject to agreement between the private mediator and the parties concerned.
+There is a charge for mediation.
+The payment shall be agreed between the private mediator and the parties concerned.

 There is no legislation governing fees for mediation, nor are there statistics on the costs.
 It is realistic to assume that hourly fees may range approximately from EUR 80 to EUR 250.